 Some say the real issue is not the share of non-resident students, but where they settle after graduation.
 George Mason University President Alan Merten said if most out-of-state students year after year take their degree and move out of state, "that's not healthy."
-But if a state university can woo out-of-staters with a college education, and then can get them to settle as productive citizens, "that's a good deal."
+But if a state university can woo out-of-staters with a college education, and then can get them to settle as productive citizens, "that's a good deal."education - state

 Bill Schackner:firstname.lastname@example.org or 412-263-1977.